 Today there are many alternative approaches to mental health.
 While traditional therapies like cognitive-behavioral therapy (CBT) and dialectical behavior therapy (DBT) can help clients manage emotions, understand thought patterns, and change how they feel, alternatives like art therapy can make a world of difference, no matter someone’s mental health.
 Art therapy and mental health programs are increasingly popular in mental health treatment across the United States and here in New Hampshire.

-If you’re ready to learn more about the benefits of art therapy for depression, anxiety, and mental health disorders, A Better State can help.
+If you’re ready to learn more about the benefits of art therapy for depression, anxiety, and mental health conditions, A Better State can help.
 Our outpatient programs provide holistic treatment for mental health and substance abuse.
 Call us now at 781.412.1488 to learn more about our art therapy program and get started with a therapist today.

 What Is Art Therapy?